 Under regulations like Stark Law and the Anti-Kickback Statute, healthcare companies need to track physician contracts and their outside valuation in order to justify fair market compensation rates and fair market lease rates.
 To ensure you’re out in front of this, keeping supporting documents on file that demonstrate fair market rates is critical.

-Operating in one of the most heavily regulated industries, healthcare companies have a significant need for strong contract management processes and tools to support your efforts.
-Implementing contract management software is an important step to take as you look to mitigate risks and remain compliant with Stark Law, the Anti-Kickback Statute, and other healthcare regulations.
-The penalties for violating these regulations are severe (including both civil and criminal penalties), so purchasing contract management software to help track key components of your agreements is typically well worth the up-front investment.
+Operating in one of the most heavily regulated industries, healthcare companies have a significant need for strong contract management processes and features to support your efforts.
+Implementing healthcare contract management software is an important step to take as you look to mitigate risks and remain compliant with Stark Law, the Anti-Kickback Statute, and other healthcare regulations.
+A good contract management software will allow you to avoid incurring penalties for violating these regulations, which are severe (including both civil and criminal penalties).
+Purchasing contract management software to support the tracking of key components of your agreements is typically well worth the up-front investment.